 Secondary Sources (in English)

 Biale, David.
 Eros and the Jews: From Biblical Israel to Contemporary America.
-New York: 1992.
+New York: Basic Books, 1992.

 Landes, Joan B. Women and the Public Sphere in the Age of the French Revolution.
-Ithaca: 1988; Feiner, Shmuel and David Sorkin (eds.).
-New Perspectives on the Haskalah.
-London and Portland, OR: 2001.
+Ithaca: Cornell University Press, 1988.

 Feiner, Shmuel and David Sorkin, eds.
 New Perspectives on the Haskalah.
 London and Portland, OR: Littman Library of Jewish Civilization, 2001.